funny-falcon/em-zmq-tp10/README.md

 # EventMachine ZMTP1.0 protocol (ZMQ2.x protocol)

-It is implementation of ZMTP 1.0 - ZMQ 2.x transport protocol.
+It is implementation of ZMTP 1.0 - ZMQ 2.x transport protocol using facilites provided by EventMachine.
 There are implementations of ZMQ socket types which try to be similar to original, but not too hard.
+Moreover, you may create your own behaviour.
+Library is tested against native ZMQ using ffi-rzmq.

 ## Installation